Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

 This is the simpler method.
-It'll allow us to fetch (Promise-based) all events (matching the event kind chosen) available in the latest known finalized block.
+It'll allow us to fetch (Promise-based) all events (matching the event kind chosen) available for a given block.
 Let's see its interface and an example:

 // this is an array of `Balances.Burned` events